What To Put In A Wildfire “Go Bag”

 PG&E’s negligence also resulted in criminal accountability.
 In 2020, the company pleaded guilty to 84 counts of involuntary manslaughter and one count of unlawfully starting the Camp Fire.
 To address the extensive damages caused, PG&E established the Fire Victim Trust, allocating over $13.5 billion to compensate victims of the Camp Fire and other wildfires caused by its infrastructure.

 Unfortunately, PG&E is not the only utility company linked to wildfire incidents.
 Other utility providers, as well as government entities, may also play a role.
-Poor forest management, inadequate fire prevention measures, or delayed maintenance of critical infrastructure can contribute to wildfire outbreaks or their rapid spread.
-Holding these entities accountable is essential to addressing systemic issues and preventing future tragedies.
+Poor forest management, inadequate fire prevention measures, or delayed maintenance of critical infrastructure can contribute to the outbreak or rapid spread of wildfires.
+Holding these entities accountable is essential to addressing systemic issues to encourage safer practices.

-In instances like this, wildfire attorneys can be invaluable.
-They can help you identify what damages you’ve incurred and hold the responsible party accountable for your losses.
+In instances like this, wildfire attorneys can provide support.
+They can help you identify what damages you’ve incurred and help you pursue a claim against the potentially responsible party for your losses.
 They can also assist families in filing wrongful death claims when lives are tragically lost.
+Wildfire lawyers may also be able to represent victims in disputes with insurance companies, especially when claims are delayed, denied, or undervalued.

 Seeking Help From Lawyers For Wildfire-Related Injuries

 Wildfires can cause serious harm, such as burn injuries, respiratory problems from smoke inhalation, and pain and suffering.
 These disasters also destroy homes, businesses, and personal property.
-Depending on the cause of the wildfire, you may be entitled to compensation.
-Wildfire injury attorneys specialize in helping victims navigate the complex process of seeking justice and monetary recovery.
+Depending on the cause of the wildfire, you may be able to pursue compensation.
+Wildfire injury attorneys handle cases for victims and navigate the legal process of seeking a settlement.
 They can assist you with the following:

 • Investigating the cause of your local wildfire.